kylrs/gagbot.js/README.md

 ## Versioning

 We use MAJOR.MINOR.PATCH semantic versioning in two different flavours.
 One for versioning code, and the other for releases.
-For more information, [visit the wiki]().
+For more information, [visit the wiki](https://github.com/kylrs/gagbot.js/wiki/Versioning).

-We are currently on `r20.1.0`
+The latest stable release is `r20.1.0`.

 ## Contributors